What is NSGC’s Statement on Justice, Equity, Diversity and Inclusion (J.E.D.I.)?

 We know that over 98% of human genetic sequence is identical and our shared humanity unites us.
 Each of us has the need to feel respected, supported, and that we have a place where we can participate in a meaningful way.
 We also know that each person’s unique perspective gives them power to contribute to the greater good.
 NSGC commits to valuing those differences.

-WHY IS NSGC EMBARKING INTO THESE JUSTICE, EQUITY, DIVERSITY AND INCLUSION INITIATIVES?
+WHY IS NSGC UNDERTAKING THESE JUSTICE, EQUITY, DIVERSITY AND INCLUSION INITIATIVES?

 The mission of the National Society of Genetic Counselors (NSGC) is to integrate genetics and genomics to improve healthcare.
 As a society, we can only meet this goal by promoting the active participation and leadership of people with diverse identities, perspectives, and backgrounds.
 Starting within our organization and extending into the larger healthcare system, we seek to empower our members to advocate for themselves, each other, and individuals from the diverse communities we strive to serve.